qusers/Q/experiments/analytical-charge-validation/CONSTRAINT_BLOCKER.md

 ## Retained evidence and reproducibility

-The failing cell, source snapshot, build log and executables are copied unchanged under `runtime/constraint-failure-20260908/` in this worktree, excluded from version control.
+The failing cell, source snapshot, build log and executables are copied unchanged under `runtime/constraint-failure-20260908/` in the original `analytical-charge-corrections` worktree, not this new integration worktree, excluded from version control.
 The original build is source commit `bf1a8e06`; the runtime report retains its original paths, not invented replacement provenance.
 Fingerprints use SHA-256, a cryptographic hash algorithm: